potherca-contrib/gopass/docs/setup.md

 and [install manually or build from source](#installing-from-source).

 #### Manual download

-First, find the latest .deb release from the repository [releases page](https://github.com/gopasspw/gopass/releases).
+First, find the .deb from the [repository latest release page](https://github.com/gopasspw/gopass/releases/latest).
 Then, download and install it:

 ```bash
 wget [the URL of the latest .deb release]